akmalfaditya/Bootcamp/Practice/C# Language Basics/Boolean Type and Operators/README.md

-# 🔧 Boolean Type and Operators in C#
+# Boolean Type and Operators in C#

-## 🎯 Learning Objectives
+## Learning Objectives
-By the end of this module, you will master:
+By the end of this module, you will learn:
 - The **bool** data type and its efficient memory usage
 - **Equality and inequality operators** with value and reference types
 - **Logical operators** (&&, ||, !) and their short-circuiting behavior